What the Bible Teaches About Adultery

 In Matthew 19:3-9, when the Pharisees question Jesus about divorce, He underscores God’s original intent for marriage, which is lifelong fidelity:

 In this passage, Jesus reaffirms the sacredness of marriage as a covenant established by God.
-He emphasizes that marriage is a lifelong commitment between a man and a woman, designed to reflect the unity between Christ and His Church.
-However, Jesus acknowledges one exception for divorce—adultery.
+He emphasises that marriage is a lifelong commitment between a man and a woman, designed to reflect the unity between Christ and His Church.
+However, Jesus acknowledges one exception for divorce and adultery.
 In this context, He teaches that while God’s ideal for marriage is faithfulness, adultery is a legitimate reason for divorce, as it breaks the sacred bond between husband and wife.

 Jesus’ teaching on adultery and divorce highlights the deep pain that infidelity causes within a marriage.
 While God’s ideal is for couples to remain united, He also recognizes that adultery, as a severe violation of the marriage covenant, creates a situation in which divorce may be necessary.
 Jesus’ words serve as a reminder of the sanctity of marriage and the high cost of infidelity.